 The medieval re-enactment camp was vast, certainly the biggest I’ve ever seen.
 It was truly fascinating and Jamie was in his element wandering around.
 He wanted to spend time looking at what everyone was doing and have a good old nosy in their tents.
 I would have happily stayed the night in some of them, they looked so cosy with beds and accessories.
 There were people doing talks, others showing how medieval people used to make things, others where people were sat around chatting but looking totally authentic doing it.
 We were all very impressed.
 Here are a few photos to give you an idea of what you could see at the camp.

 There was so much to see!
 As well as everything above they had a large itinerary of events.

 There was a commentator telling us what was going on during the battle.
-Who was wining, what they were doing etc. This was very interesting although we did still get confused.
-We were next to flying arrows, smoke from the canons, re enactors reloading their muskets, a lady drumming and war cries.
+Who was winning, what they were doing etc. This was very interesting although we did still get confused.
+We were next to flying arrows, smoke from the canons, re-enactors reloading their muskets, a lady drumming and war cries.

 Mounted skill at Arms Display

 This was a display by Destrier who we had seen jousting at Lincoln castle.
 The display consisted of various challenges such as slicing a cabbage on a pole.
 The women were to win no matter what.
 The commentator for this was very interesting and amusing.